 A visit to the picturesque graveyard on the hills above the town will afford many hours of nostalgic viewing of photographs of the deceased on the tombs which have electricity, brooms and many accoutrements to keep the resting place of local families clean and cared for.

 The bells toll the quarter hours and the cicadas set up a racket during the hot afternoons.
-Our terrace is dive bombed by swifts during the summer and the sky is beautifully clear at night as we chart the starry firmament from our mobile phone app.
+The terrace on our property is dive bombed by swifts during the summer and the sky is beautifully clear at night as we chart the starry firmament from our mobile phone app.

 Supper is taken outside and we sit for hours with friends as we eat, drink, converse and perhaps lazily at 10 pm stroll up to one or other of the popular bars in the Piazza and have a glass or wine (€1 to €1.50 depending on provenance) or a cold spina (draught lager) or a delicious ice-cream.
 The people are so warm and welcoming and no friendly overtures are ignored or snubbed.